1. Scope of Application

 8. Warranty, Liability, Insurance

-b) Upon request by Food affairs, the Client is required to jointly inspect and approve the agreed services with regard to quality and quantity on a timely basis prior to commencement of the event.
+b) Upon request by Levy, the Client is required to jointly inspect and approve the agreed services with regard to quality and quantity on a timely basis prior to commencement of the event.
 In the case of complaints, the following subclause 8e) applies.
 Following inspection and acceptance of the foods and beverages, risk devolves upon the Client.

 c) The Client is required to be equally liable for losses or damages which have been incurred by the Client’s staff, guests, other auxiliary staff or by persons attending the event or by subcontractors and vicarious agents on the part of the Client to the same degree as the Client is liable for losses or damages caused by the Client itself.
 It is incumbent upon the Client to take out an appropriate insurance policy towards this purpose.
-Food affairs can demand proof of an insurance of this nature.
+Levy can demand proof of an insurance of this nature.

 EUR 1,000,000 for personal injuries and/or property damages